SOF3/await-generator/README.md

 A library to use async/await in PHP using generators.

+Read the [await-generator book](https://sof3.github.io/await-generator/master) for a thorough tutorial.

 ## Documentation
 await-generator is a wrapper to convert a traditional callback-async function into async/await functions.